AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Acknowledgments

 \section{Acknowledgments}

-The authors thank the Basque Government for its support through the Consolidated Research Group MATHMODE (IT1294-19), the ELKARTEK program (3KIA project, ref.
-KK-2020/00049), as well as the Spanish Centro para el Desarrollo Tecnologico Industrial (CDTI, Ministry of Science and Innovation) through the 'Red Cervera' Programme (AI4ES project).
+The authors thank the Basque Government for its support through the Consolidated Research Group MATHMODE (IT1294-19), as well as the ELKARTEK program (3KIA project, ref.
+KK-2020/00049).
+Authors also acknowledge the financial support from the project SCOTT: Secure Connected Trustable Things (ECSEL Joint Undertaking, ref.
+737422).
 Francisco Herrera would like to thank the Spanish Government for its funding support (SMART-DaSCI project, TIN2017-89517-P).